TheoMoins/ExtremesPyMC/README.md

 T. Moins, J. Arbel, A. Dutfoy & S. Girard.
 (2022+): “Reparameterization of extreme value framework for improved Bayesian workflow” ([link](https://arxiv.org/abs/2210.05224))

-All experiments are done using PyMC3 and Arviz librairies
+All experiments are done using librairies PyMC3 and Arviz.

 # Content